Learn about the crisis of missing and murdered indigenous women.

 Watch and share Water, a 2005 film that depicts forced marriage in India.

-This Sunday, September 24th is Freedom Sunday, an international invitation for your congregation to learn about slavery and partner with IJM to end it.
+Freedom Sunday is an international invitation for your congregation to learn about slavery and partner with IJM to end it.

 Grandparents Day is celebrated on September 10th in the United States.
 Promote a slave-free lifestyle by gifting fair trade!